toa-io/comq/readme.md

 `async connect(...shards: string[]): IO`

-Returns an instance of `IO` once a successful connection to all shards is established.
+Returns an instance of `IO` once a successful connection to one of the shards is established.

 Outgoing messages are sent to one of the shards, having the least amount pending outgoing messages (e.g.: awaiting broker confirmations).